F3rika/mapPat/InputGeneration/README.md

 Currently, the `mapPat_inTabGen_WF.py` workflow can process:

 + SARS-CoV-2 metadata from *GISAID* or *Nextstrain*.
 + mPox or other pathogens (excluding SARS-CoV-2) metadata from *Nextstrain* or produced through the *Nextstrain workflows*.
-Metadata should be accompanied by matched genomic sequences.
+In this case metadata should be accompanied by matched genomic sequences.
 Incomplete or low quality sequences should be excluded.

 The workflow accepts as inputs: